FOR ENGLAND ONLY (updated June 2022)

 We hope this print out for professionals is received in the manner it was written, to be informative and ensure families receive appropriate information and support.

 There is no obligation upon a Home Educating parent to inform the Local Authority of their decision to Home Educate or register with them.
-Nor is there any legal duty to fill in the EHE (Elective Home Education) forms. unfortunately the forms are very often designed with a school type education in mind.
+Nor is there any legal duty to fill in the EHE (Elective Home Education) forms.
+Unfortunately the forms are very often designed with a school type education in mind.
+Home Educators are not required to create school at home, some choose to, but the majority choose a more child led approach.

 The parent’s only duty is to write to the school to deregister.
 If the child has never been registered at a school there is no duty to inform the LA (4.1 below).

 Local Authorities have a duty to establish the identities of children not receiving an education (see 4.2 below).
-If a child that has never been to school (under the radar) comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them.
+If a child that has never been to school (under the radar) comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them (which can be intimidating).
 Informing the officer that they are Home Educating should be adequate information and the families details should be passed onto the EHE team.
 Home Education is not the remit of EWO/CME and therefore no further discussion is needed.
+If your role includes EHE it is important to make this clear to the family in writing, so there is no confusion, job titles are often misleading.
 The family are not obliged to meet the EWO/CME/EHE nor let them into their home or meet the child.
 It would be beneficial if you ensured your staff are all trained in the legalities of Home Education.
 Unfortunately many still believe Home Education to be illegal, or that school at home must be created.
 This is not a good first impression of the Local Authority.

 Home Education should not be used as a reason to contact Children’s Services (social services) nor should opting not to meet the LA or allowing access to the home or child. (section 73 below, and section 6.6, below)